DeTeam/webcam-stream/README.md

 nohup make -j 4 < /dev/null > nginx-build.log 2>&1 &
 ```

-No you can run `exit` and do some other business in a meanwhile.
+Now you can run `exit` and do some other business in a meanwhile.
 You can monitor your progress by doing:

 ```sh
 tail -n 20 ./nginx-build.log